 If the plastic that I am trying to recycle doesn’t have a number on it, can I still recycle it?

 While plastics usually have a recycling number on them, if you only have a few of these items, it is safe to dispense them in a recycling bin.
 If it turns out that the plastic is not recyclable, it will simply be sorted out at the recycling facility.
+As a general rule, hard plastics (ones that will retain its shape if you squeeze it), are typically recyclable.
+Soft plastics, such as cling wrap and zip-top bags, are not recyclable.
 (Back to FAQ’s)

 Should plastic/glass bottle caps be removed prior to being recycled?

 The bottles are recycled in one way or another but to prevent the bottle caps from being lost during transportation, please keep the caps on.
 (Back to FAQ’s)

 Is it better to put biodegradable plastics with a #7 (PLA) in the recycle bin or the food waste bin?

 It can be put into both, but choose the food waste bin if available.
 NOTE: Not all #7 plastic is compostable.
 Make sure product says “compostable” before disposing in food waste bin.
 (Back to FAQ’s)